Ecommerce and online shopping have been forced to be the norm because of the situation that we’re in which is a good thing for the most part.

 Firstly, it’s beneficial because it’s the safer way to shop.
 But the second and more important aspect is that it brings digital acceptance and literacy to the Filipino people across multiple generations.

 But even though we’ve already established buying online as a normal way of buying, there are still downsides and it’s still not perfectly safe.
-But to be fair, it’s the same with normal shopping.
+But to be fair, it’s the same as normal shopping.
 It might be safer, but there are still risks.
 So to minimize those risks, here are 3 things to keep in mind.

 Take time and “date” products